enprieto/Text-Adventure-Game/README.md

 # Dev notes /  Architecture

-Each room has a state. during each state, there is only 1 command that can be successfully executed to proceed to the next state.
+Each room has a state. during each state, only one command at a time can be successfully executed to proceed to the next state.
 Every room begins in state 1, being unvisited.
-After that, each rome moves to state 2, a visited state., and progresses in states based on actions taken by the player.
+After that, each rome moves to state 2, a visited state, and progresses in states based on actions taken by the player.

 # Releases

 ## Part 1

 Part 1 is currently in development.

+## python version

+Python version of the game so far is now available